cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/looping/vectorsShorterThan.md

 <!--bl
     (filemeta
-        (title "Looping and inequality comparison")
+        (title "Get Vectors Shorter Than")
     )
 /bl-->

-Now it is time to use functions to examine looping and comparisons.

-### Get Vectors Shorter Than ###

 You will now create a function called `getVectorsShorterThan` that will take an array of arrays.
 It will compare each array based on its magnitude and return all arrays that have a magnitude smaller then the number provided.